-The hooligans love making homemade gifts and cards to make for their moms for Mother’s Day, and we’ve been waiting to make these adorable cards for the better part of a year.
+The hooligans love making homemade Mother’s Day cards to go along with the homemade gifts they make for their moms.
+We’ve been waiting to make these adorable cards for the better part of a year.

 See, last year, my daycare kids made these “tee-rific” tie-dye tee shirt cards for Father’s day.
 The process was the same, but we tie-dyed paper towel “tee shirts” for those cards.

 The kids had a lot of fun making them, and we were so impressed with how well they turned out that we all agreed we would make dress cards using the same art process when Mother’s Day rolled around.

 But we’d have to wait for almost a year.
 Would we remember?

 Well, here we are, 11 months later, and I’m proud to say that my old brain actually did remember our plan, so I had some little paper towel dresses all ready to go when the kids arrived at the craft table the other day.